 It’s summer, and your room is hot at night, and that is guaranteed to keep you awake.
 Cooling of the body at night also triggers melatonin release and as such you need to set your thermostat to the ideal temperature of 65 degrees or else you are likely to be more restless.
 How do scientists know this?
 Sleep research is a quirky business, and scientists have found that if you gently warm the feet of sleeping rats (!) thus causing a lowering of their core body temperature, then they fall asleep quicker.
 You. of course, could try a warm footbath before bed, or wear bed socks.

-Calm Premium offers:
+I have access to Calm Premium which offers:

 - An original Daily Calm meditation every day.